Social Hosting & Liquor Liability

 - If alcohol is served at your party, make sure that there is plenty of food.
 The consumption of food slows down the absorption of alcohol.

 - Encourage designated drivers, and provide nonalcoholic drinks for these guests.

 - Look for signs of intoxication.
 An intoxicated person often has trouble walking, has slurred or loud speech, or is atypically uninhibited.
 There is not, however, a fool-proof method of determining whether someone is intoxicated because exceptionally tolerant individuals often do not show signs of tipsiness even though they are intoxicated.

 - Restrict alcohol to any near-intoxicated or intoxicated persons by offering instead some food or alternative nonalcoholic drinks.

-- Consider hiring trained bartenders.
-As they are trained to recognize and deal with intoxication, using professional bartenders can significantly reduce the risk and may help in defending a claim should there be one.
+- Consider hiring trained bartenders, as they are trained to recognize and deal with intoxication.
+Using professional bartenders can significantly reduce the risk and may help in defending a claim, should there be one.

 - If you have a cash bar, use tickets and issue a limited number.
-Don't price alcohol too low because this encourages excessive drinking.
+Don't price alcohol too low, because this encourages excessive drinking.

-- Do not allow the intoxicated guest to drive away from the event even if you have to take away his or her car keys.
+- Do not allow an intoxicated guest to drive away from the event even if you have to take away his or her car keys.
 Instead, offer to drive them home or provide a free cab service.
 Soliciting the help of the guest's spouse or a close friend may help.